DoDAO-io/dodao-aave-guides/generated/markdown/aave-npm-packages.md

 - [ ]  Use the collateral produced by borrower
 - [ ]  Configure the amount of collateral to be produced by borrower
-- [x]  Determine what assets are acceptable as collateral for the deposited collateral
+- [x]  Set which assets are acceptable as collateral for the deposited collateral
 - [ ]  None of these